 Regular sailors will find the duty commitment minimal and it means that our fees stay low.
 Plus you learn a great deal.
 We ask that you ensure that you are able to do these duties before joining Island Barn - the club can only work if everyone does their bit.
 If you cannot meet the commitment then unfortunately IBRSC may not be the right place for you.

-The Club does recognise however that a duty requirement such as we implement can be seen as a chore and consequently for 2014-15 we are trialling a new duty system to more effectively manage the skills, abilities and preferences of members.
+The Club does recognise however that a duty requirement such as we implement can be seen as a chore and consequently we introduced a felxible online duty booking system to effectively manage the skills, abilities and preferences of members.
 As a result we have reduced the number of duties required of members (previously it was four).
 The system is activated as part of the joining/rejoining membership process and allows members to choose the type and date of their three duties, within a few basic parameters.
 Duties are broadly split into racing, safety and catering roles and members can select the role they perform.
 We also actively encourage family members to participate as this helps reduce the duty burden for all.

 Saturday duties are 1pm to 5pm, Sundays are 9am to 3pm (4pm on days when the Junior Sailing School or RYA Training are not operating), with an earlier end time in winter months.
 Wednesday evening sailors run the racing and catering themselves as a condition of participating in the series.
 At the twice-yearly working parties we blitz the club, clear the grounds, make things, break things, mend things and do all the jobs that have been building up over the months that require many hands to make light work.